ccsm-cds-tools/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 $ yarn start
 ```

-_**NOTE**: This service operates on HTTP only.
+_**NOTE**: By default, this service runs on HTTP.
 This means that information between the client and the server is **not** encrypted.
 Under this configuration, calls to the CQL Services that contain real patient data should originate from the same host and avoid going over the network._

+_This service can be configured to run on HTTPS.
+To do so, you must change the `HTTPS` variable in `app.js` to `true`, and upload a self-signed certificate to the `certs` folder.
+See https://flaviocopes.com/express-https-self-signed-certificate/ for instructions on how to generate your own self-signed certificate file and certificate key.
+Note that you will need to name your respective files `selfsigned.crt` and `selfsigned.key`.
+Once generated, replace your own certificate files with the ones in the `certs` folder._

 ## CQL Services for Docker